Difference Between Tax Credit vs Tax Deduction

 “The income tax created more criminals than any other single act of government.”

 – Barry Goldwater

-Every year millions of taxpayers’ search for tax deduction vs tax credits which can help them to save taxes.
+Every year, millions of taxpayers search for tax deductions vs tax credits, which can help them save taxes.
 One should use Tax Credit vs Tax Deduction facilities provided by Government to save money.
-Don’t ignore the fact that Tax Credit vs Tax Deduction are separate things.
+Don’t ignore the fact that Tax Credit vs Tax Deduction is separate things.

 What is Tax Deduction?

-A tax deduction is a result of a tax-deductible expense or exemption which reduces the taxable income of the taxpayer.
+A tax deduction is a result of a tax-deductible expense or exemption that reduces the taxpayer’s taxable income.

-Common tax deduction on federal income tax return is a personal exemption.
+Common tax deduction on the federal income tax returns is a personal exemption.

 Assesses can claim deductions on various expenses –

 - Donations to institutes permitted by Government etc.